-NASDAQ INTERNATIONAL DIVIDEND ACHIEVERS INDEX TRUST, SERIES 6
+NASDAQ INTERNATIONAL DIVIDEND ACHIEVERS INDEX TRUST, SERIES 10 (SMART TRUST 291)

-The trust is a unit investment trust designated Smart Trust, NASDAQ International Dividend Achievers Index Trust, Series 6.
+Smart Trust 291 consists of a unit investment trust designated Smart Trust, NASDAQ International Dividend Achievers Index Trust, Series 10.
 The sponsor is Hennion & Walsh, Inc. The trust consists of a portfolio of equity securities of the companies in the NASDAQ International Dividend Achievers Index.
 The trust seeks current dividend income, with the potential for capital appreciation as a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.